 Bobby Flay on How to Roast a Turkey

-Bobby Flay thinks that turkeys don’t get any respect.
+Bobby Flay thinks that turkeys don’t get enough respect.

-The famed chef, restaurateur, and TV personality met up with us in Atlantic City, N.J., last weekend for the Borgata’s Savor event, and we had the chance to ask him about what might be the most underappreciated fowl around.
+We caught up with the famed chef, restaurateur, and TV personality recently, and we had the chance to ask him about what might be the most underappreciated fowl around.

 "I don't think turkey does get enough respect," he told us.
 "It's a fantastic protein and I love it."